panopticoncentral/notes-on-cps/building.md

 The result of a build is contained in a `IBuildResult`.

-# Up-to-date Check
+# Up-to-date Checking

-A project system can export a `IBuildUpToDateCheckProvider` interface
+A project system can export a `IBuildUpToDateCheckProvider` interface, which is tied to an instance of a `ConfiguredProject`.
+The interface will them be called to determine whether a project is known to be up-to-date and the build can be skipped.

+The `IFileTimestampCache` service can be imported and used to cache file timestamps across all projects.
+Be aware, though, that the only updating the project system does for the cache is clearing it when a build happens.

 # Scratch

-BuildAction.cs
+* BuildAction.cs
-BuildManagerHostBase.cs
+* BuildManagerHostBase.cs
-Dataflow
+* Dataflow
-DesignTimeBuildCacheState.cs
+* DesignTimeBuildCacheState.cs
-IBatchingBuildManagerHost.cs
+* IBatchingBuildManagerHost.cs
-IBuildFiles.cs
+* IBuildFiles.cs
-IBuildManagerHost.cs
+* IBuildManagerHost.cs
-IBuildManagerHostBatchingService.cs
+* IBuildManagerHostBatchingService.cs
-IBuildProjectInternal.cs
+* IBuildProjectInternal.cs
-IBuildRequest.cs
+* IBuildRequest.cs
-IBuildSupport.cs
+* IBuildSupport.cs
-IBuildUpToDateCheckProvider.cs
-ICommandLinePreviewProvider.cs
+* ICommandLinePreviewProvider.cs
-IDeployProvider.cs
+* IDeployProvider.cs
-IDesignTimeBuildCacheParticipant.cs
+* IDesignTimeBuildCacheParticipant.cs
-IDesignTimeBuilderService.cs
+* IDesignTimeBuilderService.cs
-IDesignTimeBuildManagerService.cs
+* IDesignTimeBuildManagerService.cs
-IDesignTimeBuildManagerServiceInternal.cs
+* IDesignTimeBuildManagerServiceInternal.cs
-IFileTimestampCache.cs
-IHostObject.cs
+* IHostObject.cs
-IHostObjectProvider.cs
+* IHostObjectProvider.cs
-IPublishProvider.cs
+* IPublishProvider.cs
-Logging
+* Logging
-OutputGroup
+* OutputGroup
-ProjectDesignTimeBuildResult.cs
+* ProjectDesignTimeBuildResult.cs
-Properties
+* Properties
-Utilities
+* Utilities